All State Tax Guides

 S-Corp Election in North Carolina

-A North Carolina business owner earning $150,000 in net business income pays themselves a reasonable salary of $60,000.
-The remaining $90,000 in distributions avoids the 15.3% SE tax, saving $13,770 in self-employment taxes alone — before any additional state-specific savings.
+A Charlotte business owner earning $150,000 in net business income pays themselves a reasonable salary of $60,000.
+The remaining $90,000 in distributions avoids the 15.3% SE tax, saving $13,770 in self-employment taxes alone — on top of whatever your North Carolina state planning adds.

 Retirement Plan Strategies for North Carolina